Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 17. Sandy Ulm Scholarship Award

-The Florida Association for Media in Education (FAME) proudly distributes the Sandy Ulm Scholarship Award for $1,000 to recognize her outstanding 29-year career as a school library media specialist.
-Suitable candidates for these scholarships in Florida must be currently registered for an accredited master’s program in educational media, reading education, or library science.
-Other qualifications include carrying a minimum “B” average, living or working in Florida, having FAME membership, and working towards Florida media specialist certification.
+The Florida Association for Media in Education distributes the Sandy Ulm Scholarship Award for $1,000.
+It recognizes her outstanding 29-year career as a school library media specialist.
+This is a graduate scholarship.
+Students must be majoring in educational media, reading education, or library science.
+Of course these can be combined as well through a certificate program.
+They must have a 3.0 or higher GPA.
+They must be either living or working in Florida.
+They must have FAME membership.
+They must be working toward Florida media specialist certification.
+This can be done through a certificate program.

 Contact